-Plus, this easy Chicken Lo Mein takes less than 30 minutes to make and is way better for you and tastier!
-Just 345 calories per generous serving!
+Plus, this easy Chicken Lo Mein takes less than 30 minutes to make.
+And with a few secret ingredients, it tastes way better than any takeout!
+How can you go wrong with just 345 calories per generous serving!

-And if you’ve got any leftovers left, they make the perfect lunch for work or school the next day!
+And if you’ve got any leftovers left, these lo mein noodles make the perfect lunch for work or school the next day!

 My favorite thing about making any kind of noodle dish at home is how easy it is to customize.
-You can swap out the chicken for your favorite protein or leave it out entirely for a meatless dish.
+You can swap out the chicken for and make shrimp lo mein or beef lo mein instead.
+Or leave it out entirely for a vegetable lo mein.

-For this recipe, I used bell peppers, carrots, bok choy and snow peas.
+For this recipe, I used garlic, ginger, bell peppers, carrots, bok choy and snow peas.